 FieldProps as a prop and is then assigned to the entity collection.
 More details can be found in Custom fields.

 Fine grained permissions

-MedicalMotion also uses FireCMS to manage their users and permissions.
-They have a complex permission system that allows them to define permissions at different levels:
+MedicalMotion also uses FireCMS for users and permissions management.
+Their permission system allows for defining permissions at various levels: